xa0412/tp/docs/UserGuide.md

 - Previous Courses
   - No Previous Courses: Displays "NIL"
   - Has Previous Courses: Display most recent 5 courses
-  - Expanded Arrow: Display all previous courses throughout all semesters
+  - Expanded Arrow: Display all previous courses throughout all semesters when clicked

 ---